-10 European Commission, 'The importance of the digital economy', example, European Commission (2009), 'Impact Assessment Guidelines' 15 January, or, for a UK example, HM Treasury (2011), 'The Green Book: Appraisal and Evaluation in Central Government', July.
+&lt;sup>12 The importance is outlined in regulatory and government guidance on impact assessment.
+See, for example, European Commission (2009), 'Impact Assessment Guidelines' 15 January, or, for a UK example, HM Treasury (2011), 'The Green Book: Appraisal and Evaluation in Central Government', July.